ecma-make/ecmake/README.md

 *Ecmake* is a make or rake alike program implemented in ecma script.
 `ecmakefile.js` is a valid *node module* without any cryptic syntax.
-It is the natural companion of `package.json`.It enters the stage, where the scripts section of the json file is reaching the limits.
+It is the natural companion of `package.json`.
+It enters the stage, where the scripts section of the json file is reaching the limits.
 In the spirit of the ecma language *ecmake* makes intensive use of promises.
 This allows to cleanly scedule dependencies while running